aws-samples/aws-glue-samples/GlueCustomConnectors/development/Athena/README.md

 ## Development Guide - AWS Glue custom connector with Athena federated query interface

-Glue ETL is adding support for custom connectors of various types, including Spark, Athena and JDBC.
-This module means to serve as a guided example for writing an Athena connector to be used by AWS Glue to query a custom data source (You can also use the same connector in Athena, more details can be found [here](https://github.com/awslabs/aws-athena-query-federation)).
-The goal is to help you understand the development process and point out capabilities.
-In some examples we use hard coded schemas to separate learning how to write a connector from learning how to interface with the target systems you ultimately want to federate to.
+AWS Glue is adding support for custom connectors of various types and interfaces, including Spark, Athena federated query and JDBC.
+This document means to serve as a guided example for developing a Glue custom connector with Athena federated query interface to read and query from a custom data store.
+You can also use the same connector in Athena, more details can be found [here](https://github.com/awslabs/aws-athena-query-federation).

+**Please note that Glue custom connectors with the Athena federated query interface do not require an AWS Lambda function to read the data from the underlying data store.
+They are plugged into the AWS Glue Spark runtime directly and execute inline within the Spark driver and executors to read the metadata and scane the data from the data sources.**

-**Please note that Glue doesn't support the User Defined Functions(UDFs), predicate push down of Athena connectors yet.**
+Glue custom connectors with Athena federated query interface do not yet support the User Defined Functions (UDFs) and predicate push downs.
+This functionality would be available soon.

 ## What is a 'Connector'?